lemonarc/invasion-colchester/prize-draw.md

 </p><p>
 	Physical tickets are available from ACE Comics in Colchester before the event, and from our team of volunteers on the day.
 </p><p>
-	All proceeds will be donated to the Cancer Centre Campaign at Colchester & Ipswich Hospitals Charity
+	All proceeds will be donated to Mind (Mid & North East Essex).
 </p><p>
 	The draw will take place on Friday, 23 September 2022 at ACE Comics.
 Winning ticket numbers will be published on the website after the draw.
 </p>